HugoBlox/theme-academic-cv/content/home/skills.md

 #  description: "100%"

 # Uncomment to use custom SVG icons.
-# Place custom SVG icon in `assets/images/icon-pack/`, creating folders if necessary.
+# Place custom SVG icon in `assets/media/icons/`, creating folders if necessary.
 # Reference the SVG icon name (without `.svg` extension) in the `icon` field.
+# If your icon is at assets/media/icons/xyz/abc.svg then refer it as xyz/abc
 #- icon: "your-custom-icon-name"
 #  icon_pack: "custom"
 #  name: "Surfing"